C.S.A.: The Confederate States of America: Production

 Kevin Wilmott began production on the film with a funding from the National Black Programming Consortium (NBPC) and wrote its first draft in 1997.

-Willmott, who had earlier written a screenplay about abolitionist John Brown, told interviewers he was inspired to write the story after seeing an episode of Ken Burns' 1990 television documentary The Civil War.
+Willmott, who had earlier written a screenplay about abolitionist John Brown, told interviewers he was inspired to write the story after seeing an episode of Ken Burns' 1990 television documentary miniseries The Civil War.
 It was produced by Hodcarrier Films.

 The film was filmed in Humboldt, Newton and Lawrence cities in Kansas, with a cast and crew coming from the U.S. states of Kansas, Missouri and Iowa as well as Colombia.

 Reception

 The film grossed $744,165 worldwide in limited release.

 On Rotten Tomatoes the film has an approval rating of 80% based on reviews from 66 critics.
-On Metacritic the film has a score of 62 out of 100 based on reviews from 22 critics, indicating "Generally favorable reviews".
+On Metacritic the film has a score of 62 out of 100 based on reviews from 22 critics, indicating "generally favorable" reviews.
 Most critics were intrigued by the film's premise, but some found the execution to be lacking primarily due to a low budget.
 In 2018 James Berardinelli wrote: "The movie is ultimately more interesting in satire than the presentation of a legitimate alternate timeline.
 This doesn't invalidate C.S.A.'s approach but it limits its effectiveness as a sort of Twilight Zone look at the last 150 years."

 Release

-An earlier version of the film premiered on February 21, 2003 at Liberty Hall in Lawrence, Kansas, while the film premiered for the second time, at the Sundance Film Festival in January 2004.
+An earlier version of the film premiered on February 21, 2003, at Liberty Hall in Lawrence, Kansas, while the film premiered for the second time, at the Sundance Film Festival on January 17, 2004.

 In January 2004, after the film's premiere at the Sundance Film Festival, IFC Films acquired the distribution rights to the film in the United States.

 The film received a limited theatrical release in some Southern cities on October 7, 2005, and later received a wide theatrical release on February 15, 2006.